zeli8888/COMP47360_Team8_Backend/readme.md

 -------------------------
 ### Check API by starting this application and open
 ### http://localhost:8080/swagger-ui/index.html
+### The frontend url is set to http://localhost:3000, run frontend in this url to avoid cross-origin issue
 ---------------
 ### Example API with Postman
 #### poi list & zone busyness